 National Emergency Medal

-The National Emergency Medal was first issued in 2012.
-It is awarded to persons who rendered sustained service during specified dates in specified places in response to nationally-significant emergencies within Australia; or to other persons who rendered significant service in response to such emergencies.
+The National Emergency Medal is awarded to persons who rendered sustained or significant service during nationally-significant emergencies in Australia.

 Award of the Medal

+The National Emergency Medal Regulations 2011 were approved by Her Majesty The Queen in October 2011.
 The National Emergency Medal is administered by the Australian Honours and Awards Secretariat at Government House who provides secretariat support to the National Emergency Medal Committee.
-Nominations for sustained or significant service may come from relevant organisations or from members of the community.
+Applications for sustained or significant service may come from relevant organisations or from members of the community.